xpack/web-jekyll/pages/index.md

 environments (although some of them may benefit when used in an xPack environment).

-Although the focus is on **C/C++**, most of the tools are generic and can be used with other programming languages as well.
+Although the focus is on **C/C++**, most of the tools are language agnostic and can be used with other programming languages as well.

 Based on the installed content, there are currently two types of xPacks: **source** and **binary**: